spikelynch/annales/output/annales.md

 The Poloridae, a heositic clan, followers of the holy Pattector, arose in Chaid.

-Cock the Man spent his last days at his villa in Inquitary Siug, repelete with the dispe-reant sparrience of the court.
+Cock the Man spent his last days at his villa in Inquitary Siug, replete with the dispe-reant sparrience of the court.